toreanjoel/mycelium/README.md

 # project mycelium

-TCP Client Server written in Elixir and Phoenix
+TCP Server written in Elixir and Phoenix

 To start your Phoenix server: